History of the Jews in England (1066–1290): Stephen to Henry II: 1135–1189

-In 1168, when concluding an alliance with Frederick Barbarossa, Henry II seized the chief representatives of the Jews and sent them to Normandy, while tallaging the rest 5,000 marks).
-When, however, he asked the rest of the country to pay a tithe for the crusade against Saladin in 1186, he demanded a quarter of the Jewish chattels.
+In 1168, when concluding an alliance with Frederick Barbarossa, Henry II seized the chief representatives of the Jews and sent them to Normandy, while tallaging the rest 5000 marks).
+When, however, he asked the rest of the country to pay the Saladin tithe for the Crusade in 1186, he demanded a quarter of the Jewish chattels.
 The tithe was reckoned at £70,000, the quarter at £60,000.
-It is improbable, however, that the whole amount was paid at once, as for many years after the imposition of the tallage arrears were demanded from the Jews.
+It is improbable, however, that the whole amount was paid at once, as for many years after the imposition of the tallage, arrears were demanded from the Jews.

-The king had probably been led to make this large demand upon English Jewry by the surprising windfall which came to his treasury at the death of Aaron of Lincoln.
-In this period, Aaron of Lincoln is believed to have been, probably, the wealthiest man in 12th-century Britain, in liquid assets.
+The king had probably been led to make this great demand upon English Jewry by the surprising windfall which came to his treasury at the death of Aaron of Lincoln.
+In this period, Aaron of Lincoln is believed to have been the wealthiest man in 12th-century Britain in terms of liquid assets.
 All property obtained by usury, whether Jewish or Christian, fell into the king's hands on Aaron's death; his estate included £15,000 of debts owed by some 430 debtors scattered around the English counties.
-In order to track down and collect these debts a special section of the Royal Exchequer was constituted, which was known as the "Aaron's Exchequer".
-The cash treasure of the Aaron's estate, that came into the king's hands, however, was lost on a shipwreck during a transport to Normandy.
+To track down and collect these debts, a special section of the Exchequer was constituted, known as the "Aaron's Exchequer".
+The cash treasure of Aaron's estate that came into the king's hands, however, was lost on a shipwreck during a transport to Normandy.

 In this era, Jews lived on good terms with their non-Jewish neighbours, including the clergy; they entered churches freely, and took refuge in the abbeys in times of commotion.
-Some Jews lived in opulent houses, and helped to build a large number of abbeys and monasteries.
-However, by the end of Henry's reign they had incurred the ill will of the upper classes, and anti-Jewish sentiment spread further throughout the nation, fostered by the crusades.
+Some Jews lived in opulent houses and helped to build a large number of abbeys and monasteries.
+However, by the end of Henry's reign, they had incurred the ill will of the upper classes, and anti-Jewish sentiment spread further throughout the nation, fostered by the crusades.